 Task Manager’s Startup tab replaces the old msconfig tool in prior versions of Windows.

-Run Task Manager by right clicking on the clock in the taskbar, and clicking on Task Manager.
+Run Task Manager by right-clicking the clock in the taskbar and clicking on Task Manager.

-By default it comes up with a fairly simple display.
+By default, it comes up with a simple display.
 If present, click More details in Task Manager’s default display to expose the Startup tab.